oermenz/midihub/README.md

-# 🎛️ Midihub — MIDI Router with OLED Display
+# 🎛️ Midihub — MIDI/ADUIO Router with OLED Display (!!WORK IN PROGRESS!!)

 Midihub is a lightweight, headless Raspberry Pi project perfect for Dawless setups.